 Many codebooks are created manually; however, in SPSS, it's possible to generate a codebook from an existing SPSS data file.

-If you are not familiar with variable properties (such as labels or measurement levels) or concepts like value labeling of category codes in SPSS, you should read the Defining Variables tutorial before continuing.
+To get the most out of the Codebooks procedure in SPSS, your dataset should already have variable labels and value labels applied before you run the Codebooks procedure.
+If you are not familiar with variable properties, such as labels or measurement levels, or concepts like value labeling of category codes in SPSS, you should read the Defining Variables tutorial before continuing.

 This codebook method prints most of the information found in the Variable View window.
 It gives the names, labels, measurement levels, widths, formats, and any assigned missing values labels for every variable in the dataset.
 It also prints a table with the assigned value labels for categorical variables.